Values of the NHS Constitution

 - everyone counts.
 We maximise our resources for the benefit of the whole community, and make sure nobody is excluded, discriminated against or left behind.

-Test your values with a new e-tool
+Test your values with an e-tool

-Health Education England has launched a free online tool to champion the values and behaviours of the NHS.
+Health Education England has a free online tool to champion the values and behaviours of the NHS.
 The tool will show you some videos of staff working in various situations and ask you questions about how you would have handled the same situation.
 You'll then get an assessment report to show you how you've done.